thinkingmedia/find2cards/README.md

 - The Apache2 mod_rewrite module must be enabled.
 - PHP must have `intl` installed `sudo apt-get install php5-intl`
 - If you don't have access to MySQL root user.
 See the `sql/create.sql` as a guide for creating the database.

+# Database

+This project uses MySQL constraints and triggers to ensure data integrity.
+As such, exporting and importing the database schema must be done with the proper database user account.

+Use the `'find2cards'@'localhost'` identifier to make changes to the database schema.
+Otherwise the `export.sh` script will create SQL files that won't import on other servers. (*i.e. don't make changes using root*).

+If you are using MySQL WorkBench.
+Create a new connection using the `'find2cards'@'localhost'` user and set the `find2cards` schema as the default.
+Using this connection to modify the database will ensure that SQL dumps contain the correct permissions for that user account on other servers.